Lombiq/.NET-Analyzers/Lombiq.Analyzers.Orchard1/Readme.md

-# Lombiq .NET Analyzers for Orchard Core
+# Lombiq .NET Analyzers for Orchard 1

 ## About